 Stop by, say hello, and we can work together to build the Lollipop Cloud community.

-If you’re interested in submitting updates, please stop by our chat room and/or open a ticket in our Kanban instance for documentation (link).
+If you’re interested in submitting updates, please stop by our chat room and/or open a ticket in our documentation issue tracker (link).
 Both are 100% okay.

 Testing / Bug Reports